CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/1_Vendor-Materials/Case Study: Threaded Case Scenario/Core Case Study: Facilitator Guide.md

   - “What would you revisit if you had more time?”
   - “Which tradeoff was most difficult to justify?”
 * **Reflection and debrief (at least 30 min)**
-  - Revisit the **original purpose:** *“The purpose of this case study is to consider creative solutions to a realistic scenario… as there is often no single way to solve a problem.”*
+  - Revisit the **original purpose:** *“The purpose of this threaded scenario is to consider creative solutions to a realistic scenario… as there is often no single way to solve a problem.”*
         - How did your final recommendation reflect the complexity of the challenge?
         - Where did you make tradeoffs?
 * **Learning objectives:**